Non-Contact Health Monitoring During Daily Personal Care Routines: Conclusion

-This study proposes a non-contact physiological monitoring framework using facial RGB and IR videos in daily personal care scenarios.
-The LADH dataset demonstrates that modality fusion with multi-task learning significantly improves performance.
-In cross-subject settings, HR MAE dropped from 9.02 to 7.12 and RR from 2.25 to 1.43; in cross-day settings, HR decreased from 5.23 to 4.99.
-These gains reveal the complementary value of RGB and IR signals and the effectiveness of joint HR–SpO$_2$–RR prediction.
-Multi-task learning captures shared physiological patterns, especially for periodic signals, enhancing generalization.
-This work lays a foundation for accurate, roabut snd non-invasive health monitoring in everyday scenarios.
+This study introduces the LADH dataset, the first long-term rPPG dataset with synchronized RGB, IR, and ground-truth physiological signals across realistic daily care scenarios.
+By releasing 240 multimodal videos with PPG, respiration, and SpO$_2$, LADH provides a valuable benchmark for robust non-contact health monitoring.
+We further propose FusionPhys, a modality-fusion and multi-task learning framework that improves accuracy and generalization, reducing HR and RR errors across both cross-subject and cross-day settings.
+FusionPhys reveals the complementary value of RGB and IR signals and the effectiveness of joint HR–SpO$_2$–RR prediction.
+This work lays a foundation for accurate, robust, and non-invasive health monitoring in everyday scenarios.